AMSDavis/cadl/packages/cadl-rpaas-templates/README.md

 # Cadl RPaaS Template

-This package provide a project template to help create your first RPaaS services using Cadl.
+This package provides a project template to help create your first RPaaS services using Cadl.
 The generated project has integrated with cadl and rpaas onebox, so that it can be simply to use cadl & rpaas onebox .

 ## Getting started

 1. install the template by following:

 via nuget: